leanprover/logic_and_proof_lean3/README.md

 Logic and Proof
 ---------------

 Built using Sphinx and restructured text.
+Also requires `convert` (https://imagemagick.org) for image conversion.

 # How to build